 If you choose to explore Singapore on your own, it is recommended that you start your tour at Gardens by the Bay or Marina Bay Sands.
 These two locations are in central locations and easy to find.

 10 of the Best Attractions to See During a Stopover in Singapore

-Marina Bay Sands: This is one of the most unique hotels in the world.
+- Marina Bay Sands: This is one of the most unique hotels in the world.
 The top of the hotel looks like a boat and there’s an infinity pool on the roof.
 You can visit the top of the hotel by paying a small entrance fee.
 Once at the top, you can order a cocktail and take in some of the best views of Singapore.

-Night Safari: If you’ve got a lot of time to spend in Singapore and decide to explore the city independently, then consider going on a night safari.
-The safari is a 30-minute drive from Changi Airport.
-You’ll have the chance to see animals active at night such as Asian elephants, lions, and leopards.
-The park is ethical, as it protects the animals and works to prohibit their species from going extinct.
+- Night Safari: If you have a long layover in Singapore and it’s during the night, you can go on a night safari.
+The safari is about 30 minutes away from Changi Airport.
+You’ll be able to see animals that are active at night, like Asian elephants, lions, and leopards.
+The park helps protect the animals and also prevents their species from becoming extinct.

-National Gallery Singapore: If you’re an art fanatic, then visit the National Gallery in Singapore.
-The gallery is full of Southasian art and is a short 15-minute drive from the airport.
+- National Gallery Singapore: If you’re an art fanatic, then visit the National Gallery in Singapore.
+The gallery is full of South Asian art and is a short 15-minute drive from the airport.

 Suggested Tour Itinerary for an 8-Hour Layover in Singapore

-- Hours 2.5 to 4: Walk around Marina Bay Sands.
+- Hours 2.5 to 4: Walk around Marina Bay Sands, which is located next to Gardens by the Bay.
 There are a lot of things to see within Marina Bay Sands, and the recommended amount of time to spend there is 2 to 4 hours.
 Because you’ll be on a time crunch, settle for only being able to see a glimpse of it and spend 1.5 hours there.